History in six chapters

 It all started with a technologist from Vienna

-Mechanical engineering in Hanover has a long tradition that goes back to the 1930s.
-The renowned technologist Karl Karmarsch was at the beginning of the subject.
+Mechanical engineering in Hannover has a long tradition dating back to the 1930s.
+At the beginning of the subject was the renowned technologist Karl Karmarsch.

 -

-Today's Leibniz University in Hanover was founded on 2nd May 1831 as a higher vocational school.
-The renowned Viennese technologist Karl Karmarsch was its first director and began teaching with 64 students on the second floor of the Bornemann'sche Brauhaus in Marktstraße 60.
-Hanoverian mechanical engineering owes its existence to him both as a subject of study and as a faculty.
+Today's Leibniz University in Hanover was founded on 2 May 1831 as the Higher Industrial School.
+The renowned Viennese technologist Karl Karmarsch was its first director, who started teaching at that time with 64 students on the second floor of Bornemann's Brauhaus at Marktstraße 60.
+Hanoverian mechanical engineering owes its existence both as a field of study and as a faculty to him.

-Karmarsch was a pioneer with vision, who even then relied on interdisciplinarity and networking.
-His students - women were not yet admitted - were able to put together their own timetable.
-Even today, Karmarsch's efforts to educate independent and holistically thinking engineers are still regarded as a model for teaching in mechanical engineering.
+Karmarsch was a pioneer with foresight, who even back then focused on interdisciplinarity and networking.
+His students - women were not yet admitted - could put together their own timetable.
+Even today, Karmarsch's efforts to train engineers who think independently and holistically are still regarded as a guiding principle for teaching in mechanical engineering.

-With the beginning of the railway expansion and industrial development, the demand for qualified technicians increased rapidly from 1842 onwards, which led to the profession of the engineer.
-In 1847, the Higher Vocational School was renamed the Polytechnic School, and in 1879 it was renamed the Royal Technical College.
-Mechanical Engineering was one of four departments, in which four professors, two private lecturers and two assistants taught in 1881.
+With the beginning of railway expansion and industrial development, the need for qualified technicians increased rapidly from 1842 onwards, which led to the creation of the profession of engineer.
+In 1847, the Höhere Gewerbeschule was renamed Polytechnische Hochschule, and in 1879 it was given the name Königliche Technische Hochschule.
+Mechanical engineering was one of four departments, with four professors, two private lecturers and two assistants teaching in 1881.
 The number of students had risen to over 600.

-In the 1890s, industry and technology expanded rapidly and the Royal Institute of Technology had to respond to the changes by adapting, expanding and specialising its teaching.
+In the 1890s, industry and technology expanded rapidly, and the Royal Technical College had to respond to the changes by adapting, expanding and specialising its teaching.
 Laboratories were set up to experimentally test the conditions of industrial practice.
-As early as 1884, a technological laboratory for the examination of fibre materials was established, followed in 1896 by the completion of a mechanical engineering laboratory.
-In 1899, the Technical Colleges were put on an equal footing with universities, and from then on, the academic degree of Diploma (Dipl.-Ing.) and the academic title of Doctor (Dr.-Ing.) could be awarded in Hanover.
+As early as 1884, a technological laboratory for the investigation of fibrous materials was established, followed in 1896 by the completion of a mechanical engineering laboratory.
+In 1899 the technical colleges were put on an equal footing with the universities, and from then on the academic degree of diploma (Dipl.-Ing.) and the academic title of doctor (Dr.-Ing.) could be awarded in Hannover.

 -

-At the turn of the century, the ever-increasing diversity of mechanical engineering subjects required several professors and a greater division of subjects.
-In 1903, four subject areas were introduced in which students could specialize at an early stage: Mechanical Engineer, Traffic Mechanical Engineer, Laboratory Engineer and Administrative Engineer.
-In 1908 Prussia, which included Hanover, granted women the right to study.
+Around the turn of the century, the steadily growing diversity in the content of mechanical engineering subjects required several professors and a greater division of subjects.
+In 1903, four fields of study were introduced in which students could specialise at an early stage: Mechanical Engineer, Transport Mechanical Engineer, Laboratory Engineer and Administrative Engineer.
+In 1908 Prussia, of which Hanover was a part, granted women the right to study.
 One of the first female students and at the same time a successful pioneer for women in mechanical engineering was Ilse ter Meer.

-Ilse ter Meer (1899-1996) studied mechanical engineering at the Technical University of Hannover from 1919 to 1922, receiving her diploma in 1924 from the Technical University of Munich.
-When Ilse ter Meer entered the study hall at that time, she saw herself as the only woman among 1000 students, at least half of whom were against women's studies.
-In 1925, Ilse ter Meer became the first female member of the Association of German Engineers (VDI).
-In 1930 she organized the first meeting of German women engineers at the World Conference in Berlin.
-Up to the ripe old age of over 90 years, she still read publications on electrical engineering and electronics and kept up to date with the latest developments in her field.
+Ilse ter Meer (1899-1996) studied mechanical engineering at the Technical University of Hanover from 1919 to 1922 and graduated from the Technical University of Munich in 1924.
+When Ilse ter Meer entered the study hall at that time, she saw herself as the only woman among 1000 students, at least half of whom were against women studying.
+In 1925 Ilse ter Meer became the first female member of the Association of German Engineers (VDI).
+In 1930 she organised the first meeting of German women engineers at the World Conference in Berlin.
+Until she was over 90 years old, she still read publications on electrical engineering and electronics and kept up to date with the latest technical developments.

 During the First World War, teaching was only maintained in the most important subjects, as many teachers were at war or had to work for the war industry.
-After the end of the war there was a great rush to study mechanical engineering - in the winter semester 1920/21, 1203 students were enrolled in the subject (in comparison: in 1913 there were only 271 students).
-In 1922, a reorganization of the Technical University took place and mechanical engineering was combined with electrical engineering in the Faculty of Mechanical (and Electrical) Engineering.
-In 1933, 18 lecturers and 38 assistants were employed in the Faculty of Mechanical Engineering, in addition to not fully employed student assistants.
+After the end of the war, there was a great rush in the subject of mechanical engineering - in the winter semester of 1920/21, 1203 students were enrolled for the subject (in comparison: in 1913, there were only 271 students).
+In 1922, a reorganisation of the Technische Hochschule took place and mechanical engineering was combined with electrical engineering in the Faculty of Mechanical (and Electrical) Engineering.
+In 1933, 18 lecturers and 38 assistants were employed in the mechanical engineering faculty, in addition to non-full-time student assistants.
 The number of students was 620.

-The heavy destruction of Hanover by the Second World War did not pass the university by.
-The resumption of research and teaching took place in 1946 under difficult conditions.
-There was a shortage of teaching staff as well as of premises.
+The severe destruction of Hanover during the Second World War also affected the university.
+Research and teaching resumed in 1946 under difficult conditions.
+There was a lack of both teaching staff and premises.
 For example, the Institute for Materials Science and the Institute for Machine Tools were only 25 percent usable.
-The university was rebuilt through donations, especially from donors of the Förderverein, and through the reconstruction work of the students.
-Reconstruction work became an obligation for every student.
-Before one was allowed to begin studying, 600, later even 1,000 hours of construction work had to be completed.
-However, after the end of the reconstruction at the end of the 1950s, there was still a shortage of space.
+The reconstruction of the university was carried out through donations, especially from benefactors of the Förderverein, and through the reconstruction work of the students.
+Reconstruction work became a duty for every student.
+Before students were allowed to begin their studies, they first had to complete 600, later even 1,000 hours of reconstruction work.
+After the reconstruction was completed at the end of the 1950s, however, there was still a shortage of space.

-The demand for technical products after the Second World War increased rapidly, and the high growth rate and boom in the economy required a considerable expansion and deepening of studies.
-The range of courses on offer was expanded and differentiated.
+The demand for technical products after the Second World War increased rapidly, and the great growth rate and boom in the economy necessitated a considerable expansion and deepening of studies.
+The range of courses was enlarged and differentiated.
 Research was expanded to the same extent.
-The number of positions rose from twelve at the end of the 1950s to 29 at the beginning of the 1980s.
+The number of posts rose from twelve at the end of the 1950s to 29 at the beginning of the 1980s.

-1955 saw the foundation of the first self-administered hall community by students.
-It was called Düse and offered students the opportunity to study together outside of the institute's office hours.
-At that time it was located in the old barracks building in the Appelstraße.
+In 1955, the first student-run hall community was founded.
+It was called Düse (Nozzle) and offered students the opportunity to study together outside of the Institute's office hours.
+At that time, it was located in the old barracks building in Appelstraße.

 -

-The success of the Düse and the strong demand from students prompted Professor Walter Otto Klüsener, the then head of the Institute for Piston Machines, to advocate a drawing room building for students of design subjects.
-Students in the higher semesters should be able to draw and design at their own places.
+The success of the nozzle and the strong demand from students prompted Professor Walter Otto Klüsener, then head of the Institute for Piston Machines, to lobby for a drawing room building for students of design subjects.
+Students in the higher semesters should be able to draw and construct at their own places.

-In 1961 the concrete planning of the building began, and four years later it was ready for occupancy with 392 workplaces.
-Today, the Otto-Klüsener-Haus, named after its initiator in 1969, still houses four hall communities and also the management of the Faculty of Mechanical Engineering.
+In 1961, concrete planning for the building began, and four years later it was ready for occupancy with 392 workstations.
+Still today, the Otto-Klüsener-Haus, named after its initiator in 1969, houses four hall communities and also the management of the Faculty of Mechanical Engineering.

-In 1968, the Collaborative Research Field (SFB) 61 "Flow Problems in Energy Conversion" started a successful series of SFBs in mechanical engineering.
-Initiator and director of SFB 61 was Professor Karl Bammert from the Institute of Fluid Machinery.
-In addition to the Institute for Fluid Machinery, Mechanical Engineering, Mechanics, Thermodynamics, Process Engineering, Heat Engineering, and Nuclear Engineering were also involved in SFB 61.
+In 1968, the Collaborative Research Centre (SFB) 61 "Flow Problems in Energy Conversion" marked the beginning of a successful series of Collaborative Research Centres in mechanical engineering.
+The initiator and head of SFB 61 was Professor Karl Bammert from the Institute of Fluid Machinery.
+In addition to the Institute of Fluid Machinery, the mechanical engineering departments of mechanics, thermodynamics, process engineering, thermal engineering and nuclear engineering were also involved in SFB 61.

-Between 1968 and 1999 there were numerous reorganisations of the departments and faculties.
-In 1978 the Technical University was renamed University Hannover.
+Between 1968 and 1999, numerous restructuring of the departments and faculties took place and the Technische Hochschule was renamed Technische Universität.
+In 1978, the Technical University was given the name University of Hannover.

-In 1969, the Institute of Mechanical Engineering moved into its new building in Appelstraße.
-However, the 70s were still characterised by a serious lack of space.
-The institutes had to come to terms with temporary arrangements, and so research was carried out in the cellars of the listed Marstall building or in the stables in Appelstraße.
+In 1969, the mechanical engineering institute building in Appelstraße was occupied.
+However, the 1970s were still marked by a severe lack of space.
+The institutes had to come to terms with provisional arrangements, and so research was carried out in the basement rooms of the listed Marstall building or in the horse stables in Appelstraße, among other places.
 In addition to these unfavourable teaching, learning and research conditions, the mechanical engineering institutes were scattered in different parts of the city, which did not facilitate professional cooperation.

-To promote the rapid transfer of new scientific findings into practice, the An-Institut Laser Centre Hannover e.
-V. was founded in 1986 and the Institut für integrierte Produktion gGmbH in 1989.
-In the middle of the 1990s, the Department of Mechanical Engineering increasingly felt the effects of the austerity measures imposed by the Ministry of Science and Culture and as a result had to cope with severe cuts in its staffing levels.
-Despite compensatory measures through structural adjustments in the organisational structure, individual institutes were closed down.
-In 1998, the Institute of Automotive Engineering and in 1999 the Institute of Rail Vehicles had to cease operations.
+In order to promote the rapid transfer of new scientific findings into practice, the affiliated institute Laser Zentrum Hannover e.
+V. was founded in 1986 and the Institute for Integrated Production gGmbH (IPH) in 1989.
+In the mid-1990s, the Department of Mechanical Engineering was increasingly affected by the austerity measures imposed by the Ministry of Science and Culture and as a result had to cope with severe cuts in its staffing.
+Despite compensatory measures through structural adjustments in the organisational structure, individual institutes were closed.
+In 1998 the Institute of Automotive Engineering and in 1999 the Institute of Rail Vehicles had to cease operations.

-In addition to the closures, there were also new perspectives.
-At the external location in Garbsen, the so-called Underwater Technical Center of the University of Hannover started operations in 1997.
-As part of the Institute of Materials Science, it is part of the Mechanical Engineering Department.
-The Underwater Technical Center of the University of Hannover researches cutting, welding and handling techniques for underwater use.
-Furthermore, in 1999 the vision of the Production Engineering Centre Hannover in Garbsen became concrete, for which the first ideas had already been developed in the 1980s under Professor Hans Kurt Tönshoff.
+In addition to the closures, however, there were also new perspectives.
+In 1997, the so-called Underwater Technical Centre of the University of Hanover (UWTH) started operations at the Garbsen site.
+As a sub-division of the Institute of Materials Science, it is part of the mechanical engineering department.
+Among other things, the UWTH researches cutting, welding and handling techniques for underwater use.
+Furthermore, in 1999 the vision of the Hanover Production Technology Centre (PZH) in Garbsen, for which initial ideas had already been developed in the 1980s under Professor Hans Kurt Tönshoff, became concrete.

-Furthermore, since 1995 important cooperations have been established, for example, new interdisciplinary courses of study (mechatronics, industrial engineering and management) offered jointly with the Faculty of Electrical Engineering and Computer Science and the Faculty of Economics.
-In research, intra-university cooperation has been intensified and at the same time cooperation with partners, other universities and non-university institutions has been intensified.
-Examples of this are the current four Collaborative Research Fields and two Transregios.
-In the course of the Bologna reform since 1999, mechanical engineering established corresponding Bachelor's and Master's programmes.
-For the degree of diploma awarded since 1874, this reform means a slow exit from university life.
-In mechanical engineering, the diploma will expire definitively on 30th September, 2018.
+Furthermore, important cooperations have been established since 1995, for example, new interdisciplinary degree programmes (mechatronics, industrial engineering) offered jointly with the Faculty of Electrical Engineering and Computer Science and the Faculty of Economics.
+In research, cooperation within the university was intensified and at the same time cooperation with partners, other universities and non-university institutions was deepened.
+In the course of the Bologna reform since 1999, Mechanical Engineering established corresponding Bachelor's and Master's degree programmes.
+For the degree of Diplom, which has been awarded since 1874, this reform means a slow retirement from the university system.
+In mechanical engineering, the diploma was finally phased out on 30 September 2018.

 -

-In April 2000, the Mechatronics Center Hannover was officially opened.
-At that time, five institutes were united in the MZH, conducting basic research on drive systems, magnetic guides and mechatronic systems science.
-In 2009, the MZH was transformed into an interdisciplinary Leibniz Research Center, whose sponsors are the Faculty of Mechanical Engineering and the Faculty of Electrical Engineering and Computer Science.
+The Mechatronics Centre Hannover (MZH) was officially opened in April 2000.
+At that time, five institutes were united in the MZH, conducting basic research on drive systems, magnetic guides and mechatronic system sciences.
+In 2009, the MZH was transformed into an interdisciplinary Leibniz Research Centre, whose sponsors are the Faculty of Mechanical Engineering and the Faculty of Electrical Engineering and Computer Science.
 Current research projects are in medical and production engineering.

-The restructuring that began in the 20th century continues in the new millennium.
+The restructuring that began in the 20th century has continued in the new millennium.
 In 2000 the so-called Innovation Pact was concluded and at the beginning of 2001 the University of Hannover was transformed into a state enterprise.
-In 2002 the Lower Saxony Higher Education Act was passed, which set the course for more competition and autonomy for the universities.
+In 2002, the Lower Saxony Higher Education Act (NHG) was passed, which set the course for more competition and autonomy for the universities.
 University rankings became increasingly important.
 Lower Saxony was a pioneer among the federal states with regard to the evaluation of research and teaching.
 In current CHE rankings, the Faculty of Mechanical Engineering occupies top positions in research.

-In April 2004 the Center for Production Technology Hannover (PZH) was opened in Garbsen, which today houses seven institutes of mechanical engineering.
-The high-quality and modern equipment of the PZH offers ideal conditions for conducting top-level research of international standing.
-As an open center, the PZH is also designed for cooperation with partners from industry.
+In April 2004, the Production Technology Centre Hannover (PZH) was opened in Garbsen, which today houses eight institutes of mechanical engineering.
+The high-quality and modern equipment of the PZH offers ideal conditions for conducting cutting-edge research of international standing.
+As an open centre, the PZH is also designed for cooperation with partners from industry.

-In 2005 the Department of Mechanical Engineering was renamed the Faculty of Mechanical Engineering.
+In 2005, the Department of Mechanical Engineering was renamed the Faculty of Mechanical Engineering.
 At the end of the same year, the federal government launched its Excellence Initiative.
-State resources for the universities were limited.
-In order to be able to continue to provide high-quality, practice-oriented education and research, the acquisition of third-party funding and cooperation partners from industry and business became increasingly important.
-Today, the Faculty of Mechanical Engineering is the faculty with the most third-party funding at the University of Hannover, which was renamed Gottfried Wilhelm Leibniz University in 2006 after the universal scholar.
+State resources for universities were limited.
+In order to be able to continue high-quality, practice-oriented teaching and research, the acquisition of third-party funding and cooperation partners from industry and business became increasingly important.
+Today, the Faculty of Mechanical Engineering is the faculty with the third highest level of funding at the University of Hannover, which was renamed Gottfried Wilhelm Leibniz University in 2006 after the polymath.

-In October 2013, the computer scientist Prof. Dr.-Ing.
-Jessica Burgner-Kahrs from MZH founded the Emmy Noether junior research group CROSS.
+In October 2013, computer scientist Prof. Dr.-Ing.
+Jessica Burgner-Kahrs from the MZH founded the Emmy Noether Young Investigators Group CROSS.
 CROSS stands for Continuum Robots for Surgical Systems.
-The scientists of the CROSS project are researching a special category of continuum robots: Concentric Tube Continuum Robots (CTCR).
-These are jointless continuum robots that are very agile and compliant, similar to an elephant's trunk.
-In contrast to an elephant's trunk, however, these robots are less than 2.5 millimeters in size, making them suitable for medical applications such as microsurgery or minimally invasive brain surgery.
-The Emmy Noether junior research group CROSS has been in existence since November 2015 as a chair for continuum robotics at the Faculty of Mechanical Engineering.
+The scientists in the CROSS project are researching a special category of continuum robots: the Concentric Tube Continuum Robots (CTCR).
+These are articulated continuum robots that are very agile and flexible, similar to an elephant's trunk.
+Unlike the elephant's trunk, however, these robots are less than 2.5 millimetres in size, making them suitable for medical applications such as microsurgery or minimally invasive brain surgery.
+From 2015 to 2019, the Emmy Noether Junior Research Group CROSS existed as the Chair for Continuum Robotics at the Faculty of Mechanical Engineering.

 -